dwave-examples/clustering/README.rst

 * The code is only considering three different cluster labels: red, green, and blue.
+* Since a qubit can only end up in one of two states (i.e. it can only answer yes or no questions)

+TODO: PUT INSPECTOR IMAGE WITH HERE

 * The rule that a data point may only join one cluster is represented by the variable ``choose_one_group`` (shown below).
 Each three-item-tuple below can be interpreted as ``(<join-red>, <join-green>, <join-blue>)``, where the